 Your credit report contains things like where you’ve lived and whether you’ve kept up to date with loan, mortgage and credit card payments, together with household utility bills, and helps lenders decide whether you’re likely to make repayments on any future borrowing.

-Even if you came to us with a poor rating, you may be able to leave us with a better one.
+Even if you started with a poor rating, you may be able to leave the lender with a better one.
 How?
-Simply by paying off all of your loan by the date you agree with your Agent when you take it out.
+Simply by paying off all of your loan by the date you agree when you take it out.
 Of course, on the flip side, just like any lender, not repaying on time can harm your score and can affect you obtaining credit in the future.

 Note: if you have other creditors and don’t pay them back on time then you could still damage your rating despite repaying us.

-The difference between Provident and some other lenders is that we could lend to you even if you don’t have the best history at the moment.
+The difference between a doorstep lender and some other lenders is that a doorstep lender could lend to you even if you don’t have the best history at the moment.
 So, you actually get the chance to begin improving your score if you pay off your loan on time.

 Repaying your loan on time and in full may actually help you get things like mainstream credit and a mortgage.